Looking for language arts extension activities, ones that can be used in a variety of ways? These extensions are perfect for ending English lessons.

 Plus, an assortment of literature graphic organizers allows for student choice.

-A focused grammar review simply hones on whatever concept you choose.
+A focused review simply hones on whatever concept you choose.
 Typically, these are part of my extension activities for middle school, but they will probably work with ninth graders.

-For instance, nouns are everywhere and once my students start to recognize them, I start naming the types of nouns with them.
+Nouns are everywhere and once my students start to recognize them, I start naming the types of nouns with them.
 The easiest differentiation is proper (specific, capitalized) and common nouns (regular, nonspecific).
 With any literature lesson, you can ask students to find nouns.
 As exit tickets, I will give them a sticky note and ask them to write a noun from the story.
 (You can also specify the type of noun.)
 Students hand me their note as they exit the classroom.

 And!
 The next day, we begin with that activity and branch from there.
 I arrange the sticky notes into different categories.
 Our class discussion can lead us to literature or grammar.